Getting to Done: Encouraging Team Ownership

 - Be vulnerable.
 Ask for help.
 Admit mistakes.
 Ask for feedback.
 You may say, "Can you take a look at this?
 I might have missed something and would appreciate your perspective."
 By demonstrating vulnerability, you are showing others that it is okay.

-- Make explicit that there are a lot of unknowns with complex software development.
+- Make explicit that there are a lot of unknowns with complex work.
 We need to have everyone's unique perspectives, knowledge, and skills in order to succeed.

 The more we learn about each other, the more comfortable we get being vulnerable.
 We feel safe.
 As we get more comfortable being vulnerable with our team members, trust will grow.
 This often takes time, so we need to be patient and continue to demonstrate.